Flow Meters, Weirs, Flumes, Rainfall/I&I Data Interpretation, and Final Calculation Traps

 • Weirs and flumes create a known hydraulic control so flow can be calculated from depth at a specified measuring point.

-• Area-velocity meters estimate flow from measured depth/area and measured velocity, making good sensor placement and maintenance important.
+• Area-velocity meters estimate flow from measured depth/area and measured velocity, so sensor placement and maintenance are critical.

 • Rainfall-linked flow spikes usually indicate inflow, while elevated flow that rises and recedes slowly after wet weather suggests infiltration.